-In the Fall of 2018, I began the MA Program at the University of Colorado Denver in Learning Design and Technology with a concentration in Instructional Design & Adult Learning.
+In the Fall of 2018, I began the Master of Arts program at the University of Colorado Denver in Learning Design and Technology with a concentration in Instructional Design & Adult Learning.
 Much of the reason for this website is to showcase my work done throughout the program and to demonstrate my acquisition of the degree program’s Core Competencies.
-You can access some of my culminating projects and products through my Portfolio page.
-These range from the more research-oriented and academic, to some creative undertakings in video, audio, and graphic design.
-In addition, you will find samples of my professional work done for Denver Seminary.
+You can access many of my culminating projects and products through my Portfolio page.
+These range from the more research-oriented and academic, to creative undertakings in video, audio, and graphic design.
+In addition, you will find samples of my professional work, most of which was done for Denver Seminary.

 Philosophy of Teaching & Learning

 What is it to learn?
 What is it to teach?
 I believe both involve story.
 In our contemporary digital landscape, this means that our narratives can be multimedia, expressed through sights, sounds, words, and images.
 We can tell our stories through monologues or dialogues, soliloquy or colloquy.
 Knowledge and wisdom is moot if not shared.
 And with the media tools and technologies available to us today, along with more digital spaces and platforms, we can give voice in new ways to our narratives, whether teacher or learner.